CARE Moments

 Weeks 1–2 after telling you

-She is at her most vulnerable.
 The first response sets the tone for everything that follows.
 Trust is built — or broken — in this single moment.
-Silence or awkwardness is read as: my career is already being written off.
+Silence or visible awkwardness is read as: my career is already being written off.

 Phase 02